coderefinery/github-without-command-line/creating-using-web.md

 We made a separate branch, separate from the main branch `master`.
 What happens when we decide we like that change, and want to take it into use?
-We will soon see the magic of git.
+We will soon see the magic of Git.

 First browse to the overview of all branches:
 <img src="{{ site.baseurl }}/img/creating-using-web/branches-click.png" width="400px" style="border:2px solid #000000;">